ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 ### Calculating the final result

-Given the four skills briefly described above (stamina, rhythm and colour), their strain values are combined into one final Star Rating value.
-Previously done in two ways, this is now done in a single way - via the new *peaks* skill. *Peak* difficulty splits the map into sections and combines peaks of each skill in each section, aiming to catch out particularly demanding moments.
+Given the three skills briefly described above (stamina, rhythm and colour), their *strain* values have now become the number that approximates Star Rating.
+Switching from the previous system, where strain and individual skill values formed Star Rating, strain is now the only summative factor in this calculation via the new *peak* skill.

+ *Peak* difficulty splits the map into sections and combines highest strains of each skill in each section, aiming to catch out particularly demanding moments.
 The final Star Rating is the outputted result of the peaks skill, slightly multiplied to scale better.

 While this is much more mathematically complex than mentioned, you can consult the osu!taiko general rework document listed in the above sections, or dive into the code over in the osu!lazer repository for the full details.